The cost of travelling to Cambodia

 4 - Eating in Cambodia

 Suffice it to say, eating in this country will not break the bank.
 It is a relatively good and cheap place to eat.
-For backpackers and those on small budgets, you will find countless small local places that sell traditional dishes.
+For backpackers and those on small budgets, you will find countless small local places selling traditional dishes.
 Including water, for all meals we expected to spend $6 a day for two people.

 - A bottle of water (2000 riels, or $0.6),